mudrasone/dotfiles/README.md

 ## Emacs

-I mainly use this instead of my Neovim/Tmux/iTerm setup.
-Why?
-Emacs is more comprehensive as I use `org-mode` extensively.
-Coq support via Proof General is also a huge plus.
+I use this instead of Vim/Tmux/iTerm for most of my development.
+Emacs is simply a more comprehensive editor for FP, for example, Coq support via Proof General is amazing.
+Vim and the terminal are still great for small tasks.

 ## Vim/Tmux/iTerm

-### Neovim

-Like Vim but with better asynchronous support and default configurations.

 ### Tmux